LarsDenBakker/web-test-runner/README.md

 ### Running tests

-The `wtr` command runs your test with the default configuration:
+Currently the `wtr` command runs your test with the default configuration:

-- [es-dev-server] for serving your tests
+- [es-dev-server](https://www.npmjs.com/package/es-dev-server) for serving your tests
-- [puppeteer] for launching the browser
+- [puppeteer](https://www.npmjs.com/package/puppeteer) for launching the browser
-- [mocha] for running the tests in the browser
+- [mocha](https://www.npmjs.com/package/mocha) for running the tests in the browser

-These will all be configurable, but that is currently a work in progress.
+These are all configurable, see below for more info.

 Do a single test run: